Summary of the scheme

 • We do not give emergency payments for loss or theft of money.

-• Where an unexpected bill has had expect the applicant to be paid we require proof liable for the payment of the invoice bill.
+• Where an unexpected bill has to be paid we require proof liable for the payment of the invoice bill.

 • Max number of grant awards = 1 per year